good-loop/doc/pages/policy/staff-perks.md

  then the company should adjust to fit the person, not the other way round.
  Talk to your manager about your needs.
  - Training - tailored on a 1-to-1 basis.
- - Loyalty bonus: 1 week extra paid leave after 3 years of service, and every year afterwards.
- A one-off super holiday of 3 weeks extra paid leave after 5 years of service.
+ - Job reviews include looking at your needs (training desires, satsifaction, wider personal goals).
- - Free tea, coffee and milk at work, obviously.
+ - Free tea, coffee, and milk at work, obviously.
  - Meaningful work!
 Your job has a real positive impact on the world.

 If you have ideas for making Good-Loop a better place to work -- please say so.